StoicGilgamesh/Pix2Pose/README.md

 NOTE: This is an edited code of Kiru Park's "Pix2Pose: Pix2Pose: Pixel-Wise Coordinate Regression of Objects for 6D Pose Estimation", ICCV 2019, https://arxiv.org/abs/1908.07433".
+To make it work with Transparent objects.

 # Pix2Pose
 Original implementation of the paper, Kiru Park, Timothy Patten and Markus Vincze, "Pix2Pose: Pix2Pose: Pixel-Wise Coordinate Regression of Objects for 6D Pose Estimation", ICCV 2019, https://arxiv.org/abs/1908.07433